By Leila Rayburn, Senior Content Manager, 4/13/2016

 But Givner warns that one of the biggest mistakes national brands make when marketing on the local level is ignoring local idiosyncrasies.
 A car company, for instance, needs to know what the sales priorities are for its local dealerships.
 The national brand may be intent on rolling out new hybrid vehicles, while the dealer’s number one priority is moving more used cars off its lot.
 Local car dealers often have a certain degree of celebrity status in their markets.
 So, a successful event would leverage the dealer’s know-how and connections to help create a win-win for everyone.

 Demographics also make a difference.
 In one local market, it might make sense to sponsor a golf tournament.
 But in another community, maybe a basketball tournament or food festival makes more sense.
-This is when it’s important to let the local leadership give feedback on what types of sponsorships will deliver the most return in that market.
+This is when it’s important to let the local leadership give feedback on what types of sponsorships will deliver the most return in that market when doing a local search for where and how to properly place your event.

 An open communication line from corporate to regional locations creates an important feedback loop to share and copy successes in other locations.